core-wg/oscore/draft-ietf-core-object-security.md

    - Default is DTLS-type replay protection with a window size of 32

+All input parameters need to be known to and agreed on by both endpoints.
+The replay window may be different in the two endpoints.
+The replay window type and size is used by the client in the processing of the Request-Tag {{I-D.amsuess-core-repeat-request-tag}}.
 How the input parameters are pre-established, is application specific.
-The EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} enables the establishment of input parameters with the property of forward secrecy and negotiation of KDF and AEAD, it thus provides all necessary pre-requisite steps for using OSCOAP as defined here.
+The ACE framework may be used to establish the necessary input parameters {{I-D.ietf-ace-oauth-authz}}.

 ### Derivation of Sender Key/IV, Recipient Key/IV